Context and Objectives

-The objective of the Revisiting Resilience in the Caribbean project is to provide guidance to policy makers and development partners as well as information to the public on how to approach resilience to natural disasters and climate change in a holistic way in the context of the Caribbean, characterized by high risks and small island states.
-The Project will study the state of climate and disaster resilience in the region, propose a common framework and indicators for countries to measure progress towards resilience, and methods to measure these indicators.
-The final output will be a World Bank Group -published flagship report which will take a 360 degrees approach to resilience to natural disasters and climate change.
+The objective of the Revisiting Resilience in the Caribbean project was to provide guidance to policy makers and development partners as well as information to the public on how to approach resilience to natural disasters and climate change in a holistic way in the context of the Caribbean, characterized by high risks and small island states.
+The Project reviewed the state of climate and disaster resilience in the region, propose a common framework and indicators for countries to measure progress towards resilience, and methods to measure these indicators.
+The final output will be a flagship report which takes a 360 degrees approach to resilience to natural disasters and climate change.

-- Sectoral Notes: These will be comprised of five technical reviews of relevant policies that increase resilience to disasters and climate risks in the context of small states and small island states.
+- Sectoral Notes: These were comprised of five technical reviews of relevant policies that increase resilience to disasters and climate risks in the context of small states and small island states.

-- Quantifying Resilience: Indicators identified in the sectoral notes will be brought under a common framework and translated into the parameters of the model developed for the “Unbreakable” report.
+- Quantifying Resilience: Indicators identified in the sectoral notes were brought under a common framework and translated into the parameters of the model developed for the “Unbreakable” report.

-- Synthesis Report and Policy Recommendations: The synthesis report will provide an overview of resilience in the Caribbean and recommendations.
+- Synthesis Report and Policy Recommendations: The synthesis report provides an overview of resilience in the Caribbean and recommendations.

-A series of sectoral notes are being developed and entail deep technical reviews of relevant policies that increase resilience to disasters and climate risks.
-Two notes have already been finalized, one assessing the resilience potential to the extent of sea level rise in the Caribbean and the other on the macroeconomic costs of disasters in the Caribbean.
-Another fourteen notes are being developed covering a wide range of sectors including tourism, transport infrastructure, education, urban planning or nature-based solutions.
-The notes are being developed in coordination with CDEMA, and the resulting geospatial data will be available through CDEMA’s Caribbean Risk Information System (CRIS - https://www.cdema.org/cris/).
+This project was closed in June 2021.
+A series of 14 sectoral notes were developed to provide deep technical reviews of relevant policies that increase resilience to disasters and climate risks.
+The notes were developed in coordination with the Caribbean Disaster Emergency Management Agency (CDEMA), and the resulting geospatial data made available through CDEMA’s Caribbean Risk Information System (CRIS - https://www.cdema.org/cris/).
 Preliminary results of this work were presented during the West Indies Economic Conference Webinar on Research for Sustainability in November 2020.
-The notes are to be finalized by June 2021 and will be shared with the EU Delegation for review once all the drafts of the sixteen notes are finalized.
+The notes were finalized in June 2021 and shared with the EU Delegation.

 Partnerships and Coordination